Outsiders (comics): Outsiders (vol. 2) (1993–1995)

 This revival of the title in 1993 lasted 25 issues and was written by Mike W. Barr, with most issues penciled by Paul Pelletier.

 Story

-Declared a traitor in his native Markovia, Geo-Force is forced to seek the help of old (and new) Outsiders to battle the vampire-lord who controls his country.
+Declared a traitor in Markovia, Geo-Force is forced to seek the help of the Outsiders to battle the vampire-lord who controls his country.
 This is later coupled with the framing of the Outsiders for the slaughter of a Markovian village, forcing them into hiding.
 This fugitive status motivates the Atomic Knight to go after them, hoping to bring in his former allies without too much trouble.
 He is eventually convinced of their innocence and joins them.